-- Composition 1 (15%) - Composition 2 (15%)
+- Composition 1 free subject matter (15%) - Composition 2 in response to a set brief (15%)

 Areas of Study (40%)

 1 hour 15 minutes written and listening examination in May/June of Year 12

 Performance

 Students should be approximately grade 3 on their instrument or voice, or have attended an extra-curricular Music activity e.g. guitar club.
 This is not essential, so please seek the advice of your Music teacher.